GurramVardhanReddy/Smartphones_Regression/README.md

 Run the Analysis: Follow the project steps to explore the data, preprocess it, train regression models, and evaluate their performance.

 Review Results: Examine the model's accuracy and other performance metrics to understand how well it predicts smartphone prices.

+**Procedure**

+1. Loading Necessary Libraries.

+2. Loading Dataset from a CSV File or from a Table.

+3. Summarization of Data to Understand Dataset (Descriptive Statistics).

+4. Visualization of Data to Understand Dataset (Plots, Graphs, etc.).

+5. Data Pre-processing Imbalanced Learn Techniques, Data Transformation, Cross Validation.

+6. Hyper parameter Tuning to Find the Optimal Parameters for the Regression Models.

+7. Applying Different Learning Algorithms on the Training Dataset.

+8. Applying the Standard Scaler and re-performing the same procedure.